haga-rak/fluxzy.core/test/Fluxzy.Tests/README.md

 # Test environment requirements

+- Test must run on an elevated privilege
 - Install a pcap engine
 - Install default certificate
 - Add `true` and `false` commands must be available (windows only),  `git-bash` can provide these commands.